venkatesh-cs/calculator-behavior/Division.md

 When user divides a positive number by a positive number then the result is a positive number

-Scenario: Divivde a Negative number by a negative number
+Scenario: Divide a Negative number by a negative number

 Given calculator is turned on and is capable of handling negative numbers When a user divides a negative number by a negative number